mcay51/design-pattern/behavioral/memento/README.md

 The applicability of the Memento pattern is broad.
 It can be used to create snapshots when a previous state of an object needs to be restored.
 Additionally, if accessing the fields of an object violates encapsulation, the Memento pattern can address this issue.

 The Memento pattern is also related to other design patterns.
-For example, it can be combined with the Command Design Pattern to implement undo functionality.
+For example, it can be combined with the Strategy Design Pattern to implement undo functionality.
 It can also be used in conjunction with the Iterator Design Pattern to capture the current navigation state and undo it when necessary.

 In conclusion, the Memento design pattern provides a robust solution for managing object states in a flexible and encapsulated manner.
 This pattern simplifies maintenance of software systems and provides developers with a valuable tool.